EReeves/RE-UI-a-Monogame-GUI/README.md

     Text = "Go!",
 };

-//Invalidate the whole UI and we're done. canvas.Invalidate();
+//Invalidate the UI, and we're done. canvas.Invalidate();

 ```